Metadrop/drupal-boilerplate/docs/docs/boilerplate/index.md

 Because there are many tools available and it is hard to remember all the commands needed to use all of them, the boilerplate provides commands in the form of `make` commands for all the common and frequent actions.
 Try `make help` from the repository root.

 Finally, all the tools use their standard configuration hand handling mechanism, so you don't have to learn any syntax or tool.
-If you need to modify or customize any tool just use the standard wat the tools provides.
+If you need to modify or customize any tool just use the standard way the tools provides.

 ## Technical decisions